-The following testimonials are a selection of comments provided when participants complete their post-course evaluation, and evaluate the success of their goals 90 days after passing their course.
+The following testimonials are a selection of comments made by participants in their post-course evaluation, and impact statements 90 days after passing their course.

 * Refresh the page to see more testimonials

 “Before I took this training, I have no confidence to identify correctly the students with behaviour difficulties.
 This training gave me knowledge about how to understand the behaviours and how to support the students with difficult behaviours.
 Not only for the students, but this course also gave me knowledge about how to be a supportive teacher, how to handle the class (class management knowledge).
 The tutor I met was very patient too.
 When we had a face-to-face sessions, he gave very effective suggestions and was so helpful for my overall learning.

 “This training has been very useful, I am particularly interested in adding more information to my Autism training notes.
 I feel more confident to talk about the motor coordination difficulties of CYP with an Autism diagnosis and will feed into the profiling of a young person.
 The training will have a big impact on my role as Advisor when it comes to talking about whole school adaptions and interventions.
 I am working with a pupil who currently has a Dyslexic profile and possible motor coordination difficulties, my next steps will be to approach the case with Motor coordination specs on using the assessment tools in the resources as a starting point.

 “I have a good understanding of strategies that will support the children in my whole class with good practise teaching skills.

 “This course has definitely improved my understanding of autistic spectrum disorder.
 I am applying all my new knowledge in my role as a SEND Assistant.
 This course has developed my understanding of meet the needs of the children I work with, the appropriate assessment tools to use and effective strategies that can be used.
 I really appreciate the opportunity to have taken part in this course.